Radar Camera Fusion via Representation Learning in Autonomous Driving: Methods

 To leverage the powerful CNN architecture, we project each radar pin and 2D bounding box into the image plane to generate a pseudo-image, with each attribute occupying an independent channel.
 Specifically, each bounding box is assigned to the pixel location of its center.
 Each radar pin is assigned to the pixel location which is obtained through projecting its 3D location into the image plane using the camera intrinsic.
 The process is illustrated in \textit{Process \textbf{a}} of the Fig. \ref{fig:overview}.
 Next, we concatenate the raw RGB camera image with the corresponding pseudo-image to incorporate the rich pixel-level information.
 AssociationNet is then applied to perform representation learning.

-As shown in Fig. \ref{fig:network}, the network consists of a ResNet-50 \cite{he2016deep} as the backbone, a Feature Pyramid Network \cite{lin2017feature} for feature-map decoding, along with two extra layers to restore the size of the output feature-map to the original input size.
+As shown in Fig. \ref{fig:network}, the network consists of a ResNet-50 \cite{he2016deep} as the backbone, a Feature Pyramid Network \cite{lin2017feature} for feature-map decoding, and two extra layers to restore the output feature-map size to the original input size.
 The output feature-map contains the high-level semantic representations of radar pins and bounding boxes.
-As each radar pin or bounding box has a unique pixel location in the feature-map, we extract the representation vector of each on the output feature-map at its corresponding pixel location.
+As each radar pin or bounding box has a unique pixel location in the feature-map, we extract the representation vector of each of those on the output feature-map at its corresponding pixel location.
 The process is illustrated in \textit{Process \textbf{c}} of the Fig. \ref{fig:overview}.

 The input pseudo-image contains seven radar pin channels, four bounding box channels, and three raw camera image \textit{RGB} channels.
 The radar pin channels include \textit{object-id}, \textit{obstacle-prob}, \textit{position-x}, \textit{position-y}, \textit{velocity-x}, \textit{velocity-y}\footnote{Positions and velocities used here are under camera coordinate, as it is after the spatial alignment step in the preprocessing.}, and a \textit{heatmap} to indicate the projected pixel location.
 The bounding box channels include \textit{height}, \textit{width}, \textit{category}, and also a \textit{heatmap} to indicate the pixel location.
 The output feature-map contains 128 channels, resulting in the dimension of the representation vector to be 64 for each radar pin and bounding box.